How to Start a Brewery

 What size brewery system should I buy?

 The right size depends on expected beer sales, brew frequency, fermentation time, available floor space, utilities, and expansion goals.
-Pilot, nano, brewpub, and production brewery models all have different requirements.
+Compare BREWHA BIAC® system sizes, review the technical specifications, and test assumptions with the brewery ROI calculator.

 Should I start with a nano brewery?